NMcHale029/spotify-machine-learning/README.md

   -David Guetta-Titanium ft.
 Sia
   -Don Omar-Dile
   -Drake-One Dance
   Answer 3: Popular artists tend to have popular songs.
-We found that high energy, loudness, and danceability makes a song one of the chart     topper.
+We found that key, valence, and danceability makes a song one of the chart toppers.